janminder/content-delivery-s3/README.md

-# Static files from custom S3 Storage on Cloud Foundry
+# Static files from third-party S3 Storage on Cloud Foundry

 Basically this is a simple file proxy, which serves files from a third party s3 storage.
 Use case could be serving static files like javascript, css or other resources in a cloud foundry environment with